parbin-12/FlyRank_10X_Solution/README.md

 └─────────────────┘         └──────────────────────┘
 ```

-- **`python-api/`** — the system of record.
-Owns the database, auth, log
-  ingestion, the expensive stats aggregation, the LLM summary job, and PDF
+- **`python-api/`** — this is the system of record.
+It owns the database, auth, log ingestion, the expensive stats aggregation, the LLM summary job, and PDF report generation.
-  report generation.
 - **`go-cache-cron/`** — a background worker with no state of its own.
-Every
-  `PULSELOG_REFRESH_SECONDS` (default 30s) it calls the Python API's
-  `/stats/{id}` endpoint for each configured service and caches the result
-  in memory, so reads from `/cache/stats/{id}` are instant regardless of how
-  slow the underlying aggregation is.
-It logs itself into the API on
-  startup using the demo account — no manual token-copying required.
+Every `PULSELOG_REFRESH_SECONDS` (default 30s) it hits the Python API's `/stats/{id}` endpoint for each configured service and caches the result in memory, so reads from `/cache/stats/{id}` come back instantly no matter how slow the underlying aggregation is.
+It logs itself into the API on startup using the demo account, so there's no manual token-copying involved.

 ## Concepts implemented (all 7 core concepts, 0 swaps — 2 more than required)